wojciechmarek/modern-dashboard/README.md

 - ✅ using the latest NestJS features (GraphQL, etc.),
 - ✅ using the docker containers to develop and run the application,
 - ❌ using the MongoDB database with Change Streams,
+- ❌ using the .env files to store the secrets,
 - ✅ using the atomic design methodology to build the UI,
+- ❌ using the Storybook to present and test the UI components,
 - ❌ using real-time communication with GraphQL subscriptions,
+- ❌ using JWT to authenticate the user,
+- ❌ using Jest and Angular Testing Library to test the Angular components,
 - ✅ using Nx to manage the mono repo (to share code between the front- and back-end).

 ## Demo